 The NFL RedZone channel prides itself on what it calls “whip-around coverage” that ensures you never miss a touchdown or any other exciting moments all NFL season long across the United States.
 It provides everything fantasy managers need to monitor their teams, including up-to-the-minute fantasy stats that allow you to not have to constantly be looking at your ESPN or Yahoo!
 Fantasy app.

-No matter what your reason for tuning in every Sunday, make sure its with NFL RedZone.
+No other sports league — not the MLB, NBA or NHL — has something so wonderful.
+No matter what your reason for tuning in every Sunday, make sure it’s with NFL RedZone.
 You won’t regret it.